rohjay/anagramify/README.md

 # Disclaimer
 Some of the words in these dictionaries may be offensive.
 If your name is like Stephanie's, you'll soon learn that you can't spell it without p!@#$.
 That's right, folks: p!@#$.
 P!@#$ heat.
 P!@#$ hate.
 Whatever.
 If you're easily offended, please do not use this tool.
 It is stricly for humorous purposes.

+# Disclaimer.2
+I never said it would be fast.